 “Yes, go ahead.”
 (Ginette)

-Ginette placed her kitchen knives on the cooking table.
-Gyutou knife (/chef’s knife), Deba knife (/fish filleting knife), Nakiri knife (/vegetable knife), and Yanagiba knife (/sashimi knife) were lined up to each other.
+Ginette took her kitchen knives from somewhere and lined them up on the cooking table.
+Gyutou knife (/chef’s knife), Deba knife (/fish filleting knife), Nakiri knife (/vegetable knife), and Yanagiba knife (/thin knife) were lined up to each other.
 There was also a fruits knife at the place a little further away from the rest.

 The fact that the Deba knife exists, does it means the people in this city also using Sanmai Oroshi (Three Part Cuts) technique to process fish?